-In that same nine-year period, strokes among U.S. women ages 18 to 32 also jumped by a third and by 15 percent for men.
+In that same nine-year period, strokes among U.S. women ages 18 to 32 also jumped by a third and by

 With decades ahead of them, young stroke survivors face all the usual challenges of nurturing love and purpose while maintaining their health and finances.